IgniteUI/igniteui-xplat-docs/doc/kr/components/data-grid-cell-editing.md

 ---
-title: $PlatformShort$ Data Grid | Cell Editing and Batch Updating | Infragistics
+title: $PlatformShort$ Data Grid | Cell and Row Editing with Batch Updating | Infragistics
-_description: Use Infragistics' $PlatformShort$ grid component which supports the cell editing feature that can also be configured to batch update all cells of the grid at any given moment.
+_description: Use Infragistics' $PlatformShort$ grid component which supports the cell and row editing feature that can also be configured to batch update all cells of the grid at any given moment.
 Learn how $ProductName$ can help you better display your data!
-_keywords: $PlatformShort$ Table, Data Grid, cell editing, $ProductName$, batch updating, Infragistics
+_keywords: $PlatformShort$ Table, Data Grid, cell and row editing, $ProductName$, batch updating, Infragistics
 mentionedTypes: ['Grid', 'EditModeType', 'TransactionType']
 ---
 # $PlatformShort$ Grid Editing

-The $ProductName$ Data Table / Data Grid supports cell editing with batch updating.
+The $ProductName$ Data Table / Data Grid supports cell and row editing with batch updating.
 Note, this is currently limited to non-templated columns.

-## Demo
+## $PlatformShort$ Grid Editing Example

 <div class="sample-container loading" style="height: 600px">
-    <iframe id="data-grid-overview-sample-iframe" src='{environment:demosBaseUrl}/grids/data-grid-cell-editing' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);"></iframe>
+    <iframe id="data-grid-overview-sample-iframe" src='{environment:demosBaseUrl}/grids/data-grid-cell-editing' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="$PlatformShort$ Grid Editing Example"></iframe>
 </div>
 <sample-button src="grids/data-grid/cell-editing"></sample-button>